Moritz Moszkowski: Life and career

 In 1897, famous and wealthy, Moszkowski moved to Paris, where he lived on rue Nouvelle with his son and daughter.
 In 1906, he lost his 17-year-old daughter Sylvia while his son was engaged in the French army.
 In Paris, he was frequently sought after as a teacher, and was always generous in investing his time on aspiring musicians.
-Among his Parisian students were Vlado Perlemuter, Thomas Beecham (who took private lessons in orchestration with him on the advice of André Messager in 1904), Josef Hofmann (of whom he claimed once that there was nothing anyone could teach him), Wanda Landowska, and, informally, Gaby Casadesus.
+Among his Parisian students were Sidney Dietch, Vlado Perlemuter, Thomas Beecham (who took private lessons in orchestration with him on the advice of André Messager in 1904), Josef Hofmann (of whom he claimed once that there was nothing anyone could teach him), Wanda Landowska, and, informally, Gaby Casadesus.
 In the summer he rented a villa near Montigny-sur-Loing owned by the French novelist and poet Henri Murger.

 In 1899, the Berlin Academy elected him a member.
 He was many times invited by piano manufacturers to appear in the United States to show off their pianos, but despite being offered massive fees, he always refused.

 In 1908, by the age of 54, Moszkowski had already become a recluse as he began to suffer from poor health.
 His popularity began to fade and his career slowly went into decline.
 He stopped taking composition pupils because "they wanted to write like artistic madmen such as Scriabin, Schoenberg, Debussy, Satie ...".

 His last years he spent in poverty for he had sold all his copyrights and invested the whole lot in German, Polish and Russian bonds and securities, which were rendered worthless on the outbreak of the war.
 Two of his former pupils, Josef Hofmann and Bernhard Pollack, came to his aid.
 Through the intervention of Pollack, who sent new piano arrangements of Moszkowski's opera Boabdil to Peters Publishing House in Leipzig, he collected an extra 10,000 francs camouflaged as royalties besides a gift of 10,000 marks and personal donations of 10,000 marks from Hofmann and 5,000 marks from himself.
 On 21 December 1921, when he was ill and heavily in debt, his friends and admirers arranged a grand testimonial concert on his behalf at Carnegie Hall, involving 15 grand pianos on stage.
 Ossip Gabrilowitsch, Percy Grainger, Josef Lhévinne, Elly Ney, Wilhelm Backhaus and Harold Bauer were among the performers, and Frank Damrosch conducted (Paderewski telegrammed his apologies).
 The concert netted US$13,275 (the equivalent of US$187,793.67 in May 2017), with one part transferred to the Paris branch of the National City Bank of New York in order to provide immediate relief from his financial problems, and an annuity purchased at the Metropolitan Life Insurance Company, whereby he would receive US$1,250 annually for the rest of his life.